-- 1. Chunks are assigned to Map tasks, which turn each chunk into sequence of key-value pairs.
+1. Chunks are assigned to Map tasks, which turn each chunk into sequence of key-value pairs.

-- Way key-value pairs are generated is specified by user
+Key-value pair generation is specified by user

 - 2. Master controller (automatic):

 - ► Key-value pairs are collected

 - Key-value pairs are sorted

 - Keys are divided among Reduce tasks

 - 3. Reduce tasks combine values into final output

 - Reduce tasks are specified by user

 - Reduce tasks work on one key at a time